 The most well known sites are probably Chumphon Pinnacle and South West Pinnacle.
 These are both deeper open ocean sites where you will see lots of reef action.
 You can visit them with an open water certification but you will see more of them if you are advanced or perhaps while you are completing your advanced certification.
-While these sites are stunning and two of the places you are most likely to spot a whale shark, it doesn’t mean that the other sites aren’t worth visiting.
+While these sites are impressive and two of the places you are most likely to spot a whale shark, it doesn’t mean that the other sites aren’t worth visiting.

-Some unsung heros offer some stunning dives and one of my favourites is Shark Island, so named due its fin-like appearance above the water.
+Some unsung heros offer some good dives and one of the favourites is Shark Island, so named due its fin-like appearance above the water.
 Shark Island hardly ever seems to get overrun with divers and has some amazing fish life and is popular with the whale sharks too.
 Hin Wong Pinnacle lies off the east coast of Ko Tao and only seems to get visited when the conditions the other side are not so favourable.
-However it’s another awesome site, deeper, frequented by whale sharks too and the only spot you will find those funny shrimp fish that swim on their heads.
+However it’s another solid site, deeper, frequented by whale sharks too and the only spot you will find those funny shrimp fish that swim on their heads.

 If you are a student diver you will most likely visit some of the shallower bays in your initial dives.
 Spots like Japanese Gardens, Mango Bay and Ao Leuk offer calm shallow dives to get you into the swing of things.
 Don’t be put off by this if you are more experienced as there are some macro gems in these locations and they are great for photographers too.

 At most of these bays you can get a drop off just outside the bay and swim into the bay while exploring the coastline.
 The most popular of these dives is the swim from Red Rock to Japanese Gardens, yet if you can find an operator who is staying at Red Rock and you can dive the coast line in the other direction, you’ll find pink tailed trigger fish.
-An added bonus of this is that not many dive operators offer it so it’s quieter diver when the island is busy.
+An added bonus of this is that not many dive operators offer it so it’s quieter dive when the island is busy.

-By Ayesha Cantrell
+By Ayesha Cantrell.

-Last updated on 11th December, 2014.
+Last updated on 20th December, 2016.